pitkley/dfw/examples/reverseproxy/README.md

 # reachable anymore.
 ```

-With this configuration saved under e.g. `example.toml`, you can now start DFW and have it set up your firewall:
+With this configuration saved under e.g. `dfw.toml`, you can now start DFW and have it set up your firewall:

 ```shell
 docker run --rm \